 Signs of a Bedbug Infestation

 - Bedbugs: Young bedbugs are oval, flat, and reddish-brown.
-If they have recently fed from human blood, they will be rounded.
-Newly hatched bed bugs or nymphs are practically translucent and incredibly, little and challenging to see.
+If they have recently been fed from human blood, they will be rounded.
+Newly hatched bed bugs or nymphs are practically translucent and incredibly little and challenging to see.

 - Bedbug eggs: Eggs are smoothly white and smaller than a grain of rice.
 You’ll see them in dark crevices and cracks where they can stay undisturbed until the hatch.